briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

 2. _(b)_ Any main structure or secondary or appurtenant structure whose exterior surface is deteriorated shall be repaired, demolished or restored.
-No Historically Significant Property shall be demolished unless one of the conditions set forth in [Section 1146.06][CF Section 1146.06] of the Codified Ordinances exists.
+No Historically Significant Property shall be demolished unless one of the conditions set forth in [Section 1146.06][CFCO 1146.06] of the Codified Ordinances exists.

     1. _(1)_ All buckled, rotted, cracked, missing or decayed walls, doors,